One of the single most important things to remember when thinking about

 what they have always done, even in the face of the changing legal landscape.

-revision, changing guidelines, and changing tests being applied in their
+federal litigation, statutory revision, changing guidelines, and changing tests being applied

 In the coming issues, I will endeavor to provide specific examples and

 analysis of changing case law, regulatory guidelines, tests, and statutes